 By default, it will block every type of ad.
 So to make any tweaks, you will have to head over to its Settings menu.
 On that note, the extension lists out that it could block many different types of ads, including text ads, pre-roll video ads, text ads, banners, pop-unders, malware, viruses, and trackers too.

 Likewise, blocking ads on Facebook, YouTube, and other such sites is also within its reach.
 The icing on the cake is that it gets regularly updated too.
-With support for over 20 languages, this simple yet effective adblocker is one that deserves a try.
+With the support of 20 languages, this simple yet effective adblocker is one that deserves a try.